-In 2017 this reserve was augmented by a transfer of \$394,827 from the operating budget.
+In 2018 this reserve was augmented by a transfer of \$407,185 from the operating budget.

-DSB Vehicle and Equipment Replacement Committed Reserve (Revolving) Balance end of 2018 is \$ 654,297.
+DSB Vehicle and Equipment Replacement Committed Reserve (Revolving) Balance end of 2018 is \$ 492,327.

 The DSB requires vehicles in all departments in order to operate.
-The two vehicle reserves have been consolidated in one reserve to ensure funding is available to replace vehicles on an annual basis without creating large budget fluctuations from year to year.
+The two vehicle reserves and the equipment reserve have been consolidated in one reserve to ensure funding is available to replace vehicles on an annual basis without creating large budget fluctuations from year to year.